Early Signs of a Baby with Brain Damage

 - oxygen deprivation during childbirth or pregnancy.

 Infant brain injuries are rarely confirmed right away even when children have extended stays in the NICU.
-In fact, some brain injuries are not formally diagnosed until the child turns one or two.
+Some brain injuries are not formally diagnosed until the child turns one or two.
 For parents who are concerned that their child may have suffered a brain injury during childbirth, understanding the possible symptoms of such an injury is very important.Early Signs of Brain Damage in Newborns

 - Overly large forehead